je-suis-tm/quant-trading/README.md

 6.Oil money project

-I came up with this idea after reading an article about how to trade petrocurrency when the volatility of forex is low and oil price is steadily increasing.
-As it's not a recognized trading strategy like others in this repo (although quite a lot of research on this topic), I store all files inside a separate folder called oil money project.
-I highly recommend you guys to take a look (spoiler alert: some really gorgeous visualizations there) and give me some feedback.
+Quantitative trading is not only about technical analysis.
+It is about quatitative analysis to generate ideas.
+This project is about great trading ideas I came up with, right after reading an article on how to trade petrocurrency when the volatility of forex is low and oil price is steadily increasing.
+As this is not a well-recognized trading strategy like others in the repo (although quite a lot of research on this topic), I store all related files inside a separate folder called oil money project.
+I highly recommend you guys to take a look (spoiler alert: some really gorgeous visualizations and detailed analysis there) and give me some feedback.
 For enquiry on details of this strategy, please refer to readme in the following link.

 https://github.com/tattooday/quant-trading/blob/master/Oil%20Money%20project/README.md